alpaficia/TMRL_MOSEAC/README.md

 The tmrl framework is a powerful Multi-threaded data transfer framework, allowing users to train multi-threaded.
 However, Trackmania is not supposed to run multi-threaded.
-In other words, one machine can only launch one game in the same time.
+In other words, one machine can only launch one game at the same time.

-Therefore, our code is about to use for a single thread training on a Windows machine.
+Therefore, our code will be used for single-thread training on a Windows machine.

 ## Prerequisites
 - Windows 10 / 11
 - Python >= 3.7
-- A NVIDIA GPU (required only if you plan to train your own AI, better latest then Ampere framework to enable the latest driver and cuda version.)
+- A NVIDIA GPU (required only if you plan to train your own AI, better latest the Ampere framework to enable the latest driver and Cuda version.)

 ### If using Anaconda on Windows:
 We recommend installing the conda version of `pywin32`: